ckenkel/ApalGWAS/README.md

 Files in this repository
 -----------

 1. Apal_GWAS.txt: Annotated bioinformatic workflow for genotyping and imputation (including read QC, filtering and genotype calls) and GWAS (accounting for relatedness and dominant endosymbiont type).
-Custom shell scripts used for the genotyping an imputation pipeline can be found in the sister repository at https://github.com/ckenkel/ApalConGen and additional shell scripts used for GWAS analysis are listed below.
+Custom shell scripts used for the genotyping and two-step imputation pipeline can be found in the sister repository at https://github.com/ckenkel/ApalConGen while additional shell scripts used for GWAS analysis are listed below.
 Installation instructions are given for other published softwares.
 Note that this pipeline was written for a cluster which uses a SLURM scheduler.
 	- Additional Shell Scripts specific to GWAS analysis:
 	  - KINGsub.sh
 	  - KINGmerge.sh